resonatehq/quickstart-ts/Step3/Readme.md

 #### Running the Application

-To launch the Resonate Server, enter:
+To launch the Resonate Server (which will pick up the resonate.yml file in the current directory), enter:

 ```bash
 resonate serve